EU Seeks New Import Fee On E-commerce Packages - UrduPoint

 -

-Palestinian leader 'strongly rejects' Trump proposal to take over Gaza19 minutes ago
+Trump bid to take over Gaza, move Palestinians faces backlash6 minutes ago

 -